-The unrestricted fund comprises donations that are not specifically designated by donors, as well as, investment income earned that is not externally restricted by donors for a specific purpose.
+The unrestricted fund comprises donations that are not specifically designated by donors, as well as, investment income earned that is not externally restricted by donors for a specific purpose and include the Foundation's Education and Awareness activities.
 General fundraising and administrative costs are charged to the unrestricted fund except as otherwise allocated (note 2(h)).